Work Order

 The editability of the fields is role-based:

-- Resource Planning role: Can edit all other structural and commercial fields (e.g., Customer, Project, Budget Type, Effort Estimation, Planning Events).
+- Resource Planning role: Can edit all other structural and commercial fields, including Customer, Project, Budget Type, Original Estimate, and Planning Events.
+Can also create, get, edit (Activity, Reserved Qty.), and delete Work Order Lines.